 Two ingredients necessary for egg-drop soup are chicken broth and whole eggs.
 Optionally, you can add tofu, soy sauce, garlic, ginger, and scallions.
-Some recipes call for corn starch to help thicken the soup but that's not really necessary nor keto-friendly.
+Some recipes call for corn starch to help thicken the soup, but avoid that on keto.

 One cup of this keto Chinese food will give you just around 100 calories and around 3 grams of protein.
-Egg-drop soup is a perfect keto Chinese food because it's high in fat, moderate in protein, and low in carbs.
-In fact, it's one of the few noodle-free soups you can enjoy on a keto diet.
+Egg-drop soup is a perfect keto Chinese food option because it's high in fat, moderate in protein, and low in carbs -definitely one of the best noodle-free soups to enjoy on a keto diet.

-Egg drop soup is also easy to make from the comfort of your own home.
+Egg drop soup is also easy to make at home.
 All you need is two cups of homemade chicken broth and two free-range eggs.
 Replace soy sauce with liquid aminos if you're worried about the carbs in soy sauce.
 Also, use ginger, garlic powder, white pepper, and scallions to give your soup an Asian flavor.